umlet-mcm/umlet-mcm/README.md

 Information regarding the Neo4J integration.

 ### [Frontend](docs/frontend.md)
-Information about the visual frontend part of the application.
+Information about the visual frontend part of the application (including requirements & setup).

 > **Note:**
 >Additional information can be found on the [TU Colab page](https://colab.tuwien.ac.at/display/SE/24WS+ASE+PR+UMLet+Model+Change+Management) of this project.